EuroProofNet/europroofnet.github.io/_pages/WG3/Dresden24/meeting.md

 **Date:** 27-28 March 2024

 Remark: the official dates of the meeting taken into account for reimbursements are from March 27 to March 28 (2 days).
+You can plan to arrive on March 26 and leave on March 29.

 **Venue:** Dresden, Germany